derduskenga/crack-pins-use-stolen-pins-hashes/README.md

 1. Calculate the total number of possible PIN combinations you can generate from the above example.
 Show how you arrive at your answer working.

 1. Explain how the introduction of a cryptographic salt during hashing can stop the hacker from hacking user PINs.

+## How to submit your solution

+1. Clone this repository

+1. Create a branch off the main branch.
+Name your branch as simulate-PIN-crack-solution-\<github username of one of the group member\>, such as `simulate-PIN-crack-solution-derduskenga`

+1. Push your solution branch, and then create a pull request.

 ## Resources